 E-06 is expected to rapidly relieve inflammatory signs and symptoms such as erythema, itching and burning, thereby improving patient comfort and compliance.

-In September 2016, we initiated a Phase II trial to evaluate the safety and efficacy of E-06 in the U.S.
+During 2017, we have completed recruitment of subjects in a Phase II trial to evaluate the safety and efficacy of E-06 in the U.S.

-In addition to drug products based on our proprietary delivery system, our pipeline includes two generic dermatological candidates in different stages of development.
+In addition to drug products based on our proprietary delivery system, our pipeline includes a generic dermatological candidate.

 In addition to advancing our lead product candidates, we are also engaged in the formulation and pre-clinical development of early stage innovative product candidates for both current focus indications, such as acne and rosacea and for other dermatological indications.